dhk2/peertube-plugin-lightning/README.md

 Creators
 --------------
 Put your lightning address somewhere in your profile.
+I would suggest the support section of the channel. use the format:

+    ⚡user@wallet
+like ⚡viralsurgeon76@walletofsatoshi.com
-I would suggest the support section of the channel. use the format ⚡user@wallet like ⚡viralsurgeon76@walletofsatoshi.com If you don't have a wallet, we suggest https://getalby.com/podcast-wallet for their enhanced creator tools and ability to register the audio feed of your channel with podcast index and get earnings from compatible podcast players.
+If you don't have a wallet, we suggest https://getalby.com/podcast-wallet for their enhanced creator tools and ability to register the audio feed of your channel with podcast index and get earnings from compatible podcast players.

 That's it, just get a compatible wallet, and put that in your About or Support section.